takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## Behavior 3-2: Route suggestion
-This communication diagram illustrates a scenario in which the user requests cargo routing on the cargo booking result page, followed by the presentation of route candidates.
+This communication diagram illustrates a scenario in which the user requests cargo routing on the cargo booking result page, followed by the suggestion of route candidates.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/uml_diagram/Behavior 3-2 Route suggestion/diagram_map.html?highlight=0" title="Behavior 3-2: Route suggestion"><img src="./uml_diagram/Behavior 3-2 Route suggestion/diagram_map.svg" /></a>

 ## Behavior 3-3: Route assignment
-This communication diagram illustrates a scenario in which the user requests to assign new cargo to a delivery route on the route selection page.
+This communication diagram illustrates a scenario in which the user requests the assignment of new cargo to a delivery route on the route selection page.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/uml_diagram/Behavior 3-3 Route assignment/diagram_map.html?highlight=0" title="Behavior 3-3: Route assignment"><img src="./uml_diagram/Behavior 3-3 Route assignment/diagram_map.svg" /></a>